 'Male, female and everything in between'

-Lucy went on a journey that they didn't finish.
-After living as a woman for a year, they realised the path they were taking was not right for them.
+After living as a woman for a year, Lucy realised the path they were taking was not right for them.

 -